SheepyCami/Front-End-Technologies-Course-Assignment/README.md

-# Camilla_Seeland_FET
+# Reception Management Dashboard Staff

-### Front End Technologies Course Assignment
+### Front End Technologies Course Assignment for Noroff
-This is my submission to the FET CA.
+This is my submission to the FET CA at Noroff Fagskole
 ### Project Details

 ```